vubao2303/README-generator/generateReadme.md

 ## Technologies Used
--JavaScript - gives interacticve elements to web pages -Java Scripts - contribute to the repo
+-JavaScript - gives interacticve elements to web pages -Javascript - contribute to the repo

 ## Author